dhis2/dhis2-docs/src/commonmark/en/content/implementation/installation.md

 <!--DHIS2-SECTION-ID:install_dhis2_configuration_reference-->

 The following describes the full set of configuration options for the *dhis.conf* configuration file.
-The uncommented properties are mandatory.
-The commented properties are optional.
 The configuration file should be placed in a directory which is pointed to by a *DHIS2\_HOME* environment variable.

-The comment (\#) must be removed for a property value to take effect.
-You can copy and paste the following content as a viable starting point for your own configuration file.
+Note that you should not attempt to use this configuration file directly, rather use it as a reference for the available configuration options.

 ```properties
 # ----------------------------------------------------------------------